 Think of off-page SEO as boosting your website’s domain authority.
 Without it, it might be difficult for your website to outrank sites with greater authority.

-Websites with a higher authority typically rank higher than those with a low or no authority because search engines perceive them as being more trustworthy, relevant, and reliable.
+Websites with higher authority typically rank higher than those with low or no authority because search engines perceive them as more trustworthy, relevant, and reliable.

-Search engines need to know that lots of people use, like, and share your website.
-One method to show this is through links, however, link building cannot be your first goal.
-Let’s examine some of the many extra off-page SEO tactics you can use.
+Search engines need to know that many people use, like, and share your website.
+One method to show this is through links; however, link building cannot be your first goal.
+Let’s examine the many extra off-page SEO tactics you can use.

 Techniques for Off-Page SEO that Work: